List of Michigan Wolverines head football coaches: Statistical leaders

-The only Michigan head coaches with more than one post-season win are Lloyd Carr with six, Bo Schembechler with five, and Gary Moeller with four.
+The only Michigan head coaches with more than one postseason win are Lloyd Carr with six, Bo Schembechler with five, Gary Moeller with four, and Jim Harbaugh with three.

 Profiles

 Murphy and Crawford (1891)

 Although Michigan began fielding a football team in 1879, the first season in which the team had a coaching staff was 1891.
 While official sources list only Mike Murphy and Frank Crawford as the coaches of the 1891 team, the Chicago Daily Tribune reported in November 1891 that the Michigan team was "coached systematically" by Murphy, Crawford, Horace Greely Prettyman and James Duffy.
 After leaving Michigan, Murphy was the athletic trainer at the University of Pennsylvania for many years and coached the American track athletes at the Summer Olympics in 1900, 1908, and 1912.
 The Washington Post in 1913 called Murphy "the father of American track athletics."
 He was considered the premier athletic trainer of his era and was said to have "revolutionized the methods of training athletes and reduced it to a science."
 Crawford went on to coach at the University of Wisconsin–Madison, the University of Nebraska–Lincoln, the University of Texas at Austin, and Nebraska Wesleyan University.